StampedeStudios/FruitGlaidators/README.md

 - [ ] Add more levels.
 5 playable levels are currently implemented, however, there's the potential, with the currently implemented mechanics, to design a few more.
 - [ ] Add music in the background
 - [ ] Add a tutorial section, in the game jam version we assumed that everyone knew the famous game: *Snake*.
 We were wrong.
-- [ ] Add sound effects when a character is close to being ate
+- [ ] Add sound effects when a character is close to being eaten